dayanruben/swift-profile-recorder/README.md

 about 10 seconds.
 After that, you'll need to (on the machine you're running it) convert the samples into a regular format, and also symbolicate it.

+You need to have `llvm-symbolizer` installed for `swipr-sample-cov` to work.

 That can be done using

 ```bash